Skip to main content

 • Barbados should urgently ratify the TPNW.

-• Barbados should conclude and bring into force an Additional Protocol with the IAEA, and upgrade to a Modified Small Quantities Protocol.
+• Barbados should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA), and upgrade to a modified Small Quantities Protocol (SQP).

 Can you help us update this state profile?
 Send e-mail